JabRef/abbrv.jabref.org/README.md

     <full name>;<abbreviation>[;<shortest unique abbreviation>[;<frequency>]]

+The abbreviation should follow the ISO4 standard, see <https://marcinwrochna.github.io/abbrevIso/> for details on the abbreviation rules and a search form for title word abbreviations.
-The two last fields are optional, and you can actually safely omit them.
+The last two fields are optional, and you can safely omit them.
 JabRef supports the third field, which contains the "shortest unique abbreviation".
-The last field is not currently used; its intention is gives frequency (e.g., `M` for monthly).
+The last field is not currently used; its intention is to give publication frequency (e.g., `M` for monthly).

 For instance: